 I was so relieved, so extremely relieved when I knew I didn’t have to move from my tree.
 A helicopter was on the way so all there was for us to do was to be patient.

-My body still refused to move an inch, I remained in that awkward squat for around 45 minutes.
+My body still refusing to move, I remained in that awkward squat for around 45 minutes.
 Making me wonder how long I could hold a plank for if my life actually depended on it.
 We joked about how we still had that Swiss chocolate to look forward to.
 How everything that goes up really will go down.
 We had no idea how long it would take for the team to find us.
 All I could do at this point was wholeheartedly place my trust in them, in my tree and in the ground we had landed on.

 Eventually we heard the distant noise of a helicopter.
 Leon used his torch for an SOS signal and we hoped that they would come closer.
 The noise would keep fading in and out, causing my heart to sink every time they went further away.
 I felt like a young kid reaching for a piece of candy that my older brother was just moving closer and then out of reach over and over again.
 Then the noise got louder, it began to get windy.
 I looked at the tree branch that was supporting me, the one that was no thicker than the width of three fingers.
-I felt it sway in the wind of the helicopter and I prayed so hard that it would be strong enough to cope.
+I felt it sway in the wind of the helicopter and I prayed so hard that it would be strong enough to hold.

-Once we got back to his house, we pulled off our muddy shoes and took it in turn to shower.
+Once we got back to his house, we pulled off our muddy shoes and took turns to shower.
 I watched as the mud swirled down the drain and finally let out a little cry that I had been holding in throughout the night.
 It was finally time to climb into bed.
 I’d done it.
 I’d survived.
 I was still in disbelief at this fact.
 Beds had never felt comfier too.